opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `out-of-stock-products.js` and is inside the `src` directory
+- The file is called `out-of-stock-products.js` and is inside the `src` directory

 - The implementation is within the `getOutOfStockProducts` function

 ### Business rules

 - The function should return an `array` of `string`

 - A product will be considered out of stock when its `quantityInStock` property is **equal to `0`**

 ### The `getOutOfStockProducts` function when receiving an array with objects

 - The value returned by the function is an `array`

 - All elements in the array returned by the function are of type `string`

 - The function traverses the `stockProducts` array, which contains product objects from the stock, in search of the **name** of each product that is **out of stock**.
 In the end, the function returns a new list that stores the names of the products

 - When using `data.json` as the source of the stock, the function returns an array with `4` elements

 - In a scenario where the stock has 20 out-of-stock products, the function should return an array with `20` elements

 ### Example of the expected format for the return array